open/close all folders

 - Modern Warfare 3 adds the Magpul FMG-9 (see Real Life below) as a secondary weapon.
 It works much the same as the Glock 18 does, though with the player character unfolding it for the initial-pickup animation.

 - In the SWAT Kats episode "The Dark Side of the SWAT Kats", the evil Mirror Universe version of Deputy Mayor Briggs had a gas gun in her briefcase.
-She used it knock out two guards so she could release what she thought were the in-universe evil Swat Kats.
+She used it knock out two guards so she could release what she thought were the her universe's evil Swat Kats.

 - Samurai Jack: in "Jack and the Labyrinth", the stranger carries a multipurpose briefcase that has a machine gun inside as well as a lighter.

 - Young Justice: Red Arrow uses a compound bow version of this to stop an assasination attempt.

 - Truth in Television: Heckler and Koch makes a special briefcase for their MP5K, as seen in the page image.
 Here's a video.